 Up until the time of the Doomsday survey in 1086, sheep in England were kept mainly for milk and wool, but within 100 years Britain was producing not only the most, but also the best wool in the world.
 Wool was beginning to grow in importance and prosperity rested heavily on the woolsack.

-In 1339, a man named Thomas Blanket was granted permission by a local magistrate to set up a loom on which to make a ‘well raised surface’ fabric for use as bed covering.
+In 1339, a man named Thomas Blanket was granted permission by a local magistrate to set up a loom on which to make a ‘well raised surface’ fabric for use as a bed covering.

 It took Thomas some time to get his curious concept accepted as even in Shakespeare’s time, the common man was still sleeping on a straw pallet with a wooden log for a pillow!